- Published on

 if (navigator.userAgent.indexOf("Tablet") !== -1) {

-// User is using a tablet browser
+// The user is using a tablet browser

 }